Prospect (film): Release

-Prospect premiered on March 5, 2018 at the 2018 South by Southwest Film Festival, where it won the Adam Yauch Hörnblowér Award.
+Prospect had its world premiere on March 10, 2018, in the Visions section of the South by Southwest Film Festival.
+At the festival, Earl and Caldwell received the Adam Yauch Hörnblowér Award.
 The company Gunpowder and Sky, under their label Dust, released the film in Regal Cinemas theaters on November 2, 2018.
-The film was released on video-on-demand and home media on March 8, 2019.
+The film was released on video on demand on March 8, 2019.